-The US dollar is the currency in which the financial statements are presented.
-Foreign currency transactions and balances, and the financial statements of foreign operations, all of which are integrated, are translated into US dollars using the temporal method.
-Under this method, monetary assets and liabilities of the Company and its subsidiaries denominated in foreign currencies are translated into US dollars at the exchange rates in effect at the balance sheet date.
-Non-monetary assets and liabilities are translated at the historical rates.
-Revenue and expense items are translated at the average rate prevailing during the year, except for depreciation, depletion, amortization and write downs, which are translated at the same exchange rates as the assets to which they relate with gains and losses arising on settlement recognized in the statement of operations.
-Gains and losses on translation from functional currencies into US dollars are reflected in cumulative translation account.
+The Company's functional and reporting currency is the US dollar.
+The Company's subsidiaries are accounted for as integrated foreign operations.
+Transactions of the Company and its subsidiaries originating in foreign currencies are translated at the rates in effect at the time of the transaction.
+Monetary items are denominated in foreign currencies are translated to US dollar at exchange rates in effect at the balance sheet dates and non-monetary items are translated at rates of exchange in effect when the assets were acquired or obligations incurred.
+Revenue and expense items are translated at the average rate prevailing during the year except for depreciation, depletion, amortization and write-downs, which are translated at the same exchange rates as the assets to which they relate.
+Foreign exchange gains and losses are included in the statement of operations.